Ayomiposy/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 9-firstdirdeletion will delete directory insid another directory script 10-back will return back to previous directory scritp 11-lists will list all files including hiiden files and the ones in parent directory and /boot files
+script 9-firstdirdeletion will delete directory insid another directory script 10-back will return back to previous directory scritp 11-lists will list all files including hiiden files and the ones in parent directory and /boot files script 12-file_type will print a particular file name